Read your Daisy recordings from Claude, Cursor, or any MCP client

 • Write a Slack post for the team summarising this week's customer calls.

-• Turn the action items from the last sprint planning session into Linear-ready ticket titles + descriptions.
+• Turn the action items from the last sprint planning recording into Linear-ready ticket titles + descriptions.

 Analytics